Your First Worship Service

 You are welcome to receive communion at St. Anne's.
 You are also welcome to come forward for a blessing.
 If you prefer, you may also choose to stay in your seat during this part of the service.
 It’s up to you.

 When it’s time for communion, a member of the Welcome Team will stand in the centre aisle and direct people to go forward to the altar, row by row.
 Follow those ahead of you to the front of the church.
-Please follow the physical distancing instructions in the bulletin.

 The priest will place the communion wafer in your palm for you to eat.
 If you prefer a gluten-free wafer, please ask the priest.